vinnys-classes/vinnys-classes.github.io/README.md

-# vinnys-classes.github.io
+# Vinny's Classes
-Sandbox website for my courses
+A website for my courses

 ## Teaching (Grinnell)